dpc10ster/RJafrocRocBook/README.md

 # What is this repository for?

-* This book reviews significance testing methodology.
+* This book reviews ROC methodology.

 # How much finished {-}